microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 The sample application's Frontend is implemented as an Angular web application.
 For this hack, you will only run the application's Frontend in your development environment without publishing it to Azure.

-**TODO:** Add instruction to open a new terminal window.
-Give explanation of how to open a 2nd terminal in Codespace.

 Open another Terminal session in VScode and then navigate into the `/ContosoAIAppsFrontend` folder.
 Install the application dependencies and start the Frontend by running the following commands:

 ```